LSC, owner of 2 former Donnelley plants in Lancaster, to be sold to exit bankruptcy

 LSC Communications said Tuesday it has agreed to be acquired by Atlas Holdings, a move that will get LSC out of bankruptcy.

+Atlas has agreed to pay $63.4 million in cash and assume certain liabilities, including LSC's pension obligations, according to an LSC filing with the U.S. Securities and Exchange Commission.

-LSC is a Chicago-based printing and logistics firm which has its biggest concentration of facilities in Lancaster.
-Atlas, based in Greenwich, Connecticut, is a global industrial conglomerate.
+LSC is a publicly held Chicago-based printing and logistics firm which has its biggest concentration of facilities in Lancaster.
+Atlas, based in Greenwich, Connecticut, is a private equity firm with industrial holdings around the world.

+Atlas was the top bidder in an auction process overseen by the U.S. Bankruptcy Court, said LSC.
+The number of bidders was not immediately available.

 The deal, expected to be completed in the fourth quarter, is supported by LSC’s key secured creditors.